 Conclusion

 The first sentence of the Oklahoma Historical Society page titled American Indians reads, “American Indians living in Oklahoma have a complicated, interesting, and unique history” (Fixico n.d.).
 These adjectives trivialize the plight of tribes who were dispossessed by the United States’ government from places they had called home and subsequently forced to move to Oklahoma.
 American Indians living in Oklahoma have been murdered, deprived, and exploited all for a means of advancing ideals of settler colonialism in American.
 These three extremely vague adjectives display a lack of remorse by those in power in Oklahoma.
-In addition, the site does not mention any sort of ideas surrounding the Native Americans persevering in spite of everything settlers took from them.
+In addition, the site does not mention any sort of ideas surrounding the Native Americans persevering even after the white settlers took from them.
 Despite postcards intent to exploitation these people financially, contribute to their erasure, as well as gawk at them through the lens of the white gaze, Native Americans persisted.

 Works Cited and Consulted